-WSHA adopted Component Accounting into its financial statements during 2011-2012 in compliance with the SORP 2010.
+WSHA adopted Component Accounting into its financial statements during 2011-2012 in compliance with the SORP 2010, and subsequently the SORP 2014 and FRS 102.
 Major Components (Note 1) of our buildings are identified and depreciated over specific economic life spans.
 Their replacement is then capitalised in the accounts as they occur.